-- 116 Two respondents commented on the costs of disclosures.
-A national standard setter questioned the balance between the costs and benefits of the whole set of disclosures noting that the ongoing costs could exceed the benefits for the following disclosures: - (a) Cumulative catch-up adjustments to revenue which affect the corresponding contract asset or contract liability.
+- 116 Four respondents commented on costs of disclosure. - 117 A national standard setter questioned the balance between the costs and benefits of the whole set of disclosures noting that the ongoing costs could exceed the benefits for the following disclosures: - (a) Cumulative catch-up adjustments to revenue which affect the corresponding contract asset or contract liability.
 Gathering this information is in part associated with a considerable level of effort and thus, is costly, as this data cannot be produced automatically.
 This respondent expects costs to remain high in the long term. - (b) Transaction price allocated to performance obligations that are unsatisfied (or partially unsatisfied) at the reporting date: this disclosure is very time-consuming and costly.
 Moreover, in the constituents' view, diversity in practice exists.

-This respondent suggested the IASB to further investigate with users of financial statements to evaluate whether, and to what extent, these disclosures are relevant for investment decision-making.
+This respondent suggested the IASB to further investigate with users of financial statements to evaluate whether, and to what extent, these disclosures are relevant for investment decision making.

-117 An academic organisation respondent stated that academic research shows that, differently across industries, IFRS 15 disclosure requirements impose high costs on preparers due to significant changes in the management control system and IT systems.
-However, in some industries, these significant changes might provide benefits in the internal systems affecting the management's internal decision-making.
+- 118 An academic organisation respondent stated that academic research shows that, differently across industries, IFRS 15 disclosure requirements impose high costs on preparers due to significant changes in the management control system and IT systems.
+However, in some industries, these significant changes might provide benefits in the internal systems affecting the management's internal decision-making. - 119 A national standard setter questioned the cost-benefit balance of these requirements: